Last Updated on July 28, 2023 by Janine

 Next to the Palacio de Bellas Artes, you’ll find the Parque Alameda, also known as Alameda Central (which translates to “central park”).

-On weekends there is an outdoor market here where you can purchase all kinds of souvenirs and snacks.
+On weekends there is an outdoor market here where you can purchase all kinds of souvenirs and snacks from street vendors.
 On weekdays, it’s a peaceful place for a stroll through the trees.

 Paseo de la Reforma

 You’ll also encounter a series of luxurious hotels and restaurants.
-During special events, such as Independence Day or Dia de Muertos this avenue hosts parades!
+During special events and holidays, such as Independence Day or Dia de Muertos this avenue hosts parades!

-If you’re not keen on the walk I’d recommend cruising the route in an uber or on a TuriBus just so you can check out some of the monuments along the way.
+If you’re not keen on the walk, cruise along the route in an Uber or on a TuriBus just so you can check out some of the monuments along the way.

 Nothing will help you recuperate from a long day of walking and browsing museums quite like a bowl of Pozole.
 Cross this hominy-based soup off your foodie wish list at La Casa de Toño in the Zona Rosa neighborhood.